Lime3DS/Lime3DS/README.md

   <br>
 </h1>

-Emulation never dies! it changes and moves forward!

 <h4 align="left"><b>Lime</b> is the rebirth project for Citra the world's most popular, open-source, Nintendo 3DS emulator.
 <br>
 It is written in C++ with portability in mind and builds are actively maintained for Windows, Linux, Android, and macOS.